cncf/glossary/definitions/continuous_integration.md

 ---
 title: Continuous integration (CI)
-status: Feedback Appreciated
+status: Completed
 category: concept
 ---
 ## Continuous integration (CI)

+### What it is
-Continuous Integration (CI) is the practice of integrating code changes from different authors as regularly as possible.
-This is normally affected by a Continuous Integration software that watches a source control system (such as Git, Mercurial or Subversion) and when a change is noticed, performs a series of actions in order to ensure that the latest changes are ‘good’.
-CI is a prerequisite of Continuous Delivery.
+Continuous integration, often abbreviated as CI, is the practice of integrating code changes as regularly as possible.
+CI is a prerequisite for continuous delivery (CD).
+Traditionally, the CI process begins when code changes are committed to a source control system (Git, Mercurial, or Subversion) and ends with a tested artifact ready to be consumed by a CD system.

+### Problem it Addresses
-Software systems are often large and complex, and therefore require many developers to maintain them.
-These developers may make conflicting changes, and inadvertently break each other’s work.
-Additionally with many developers working on a project, any common tasks (such as testing, and calculating code quality) would need to be repeated by each developer, wasting time.
+Software systems are often large and complex, with numerous developers maintaining and updating them.
+Working in parallel on different parts of the system, these developers may make conflicting changes and inadvertently break each other’s work.
+Additionally, with multiple developers working on the same project, any everyday tasks such as testing and calculating code quality would need to be repeated by each developer, wasting time.

+### How it Helps
-CI software automatically checks that code changes merge cleanly whenever any developer ‘pushes’ their changes.
-It is a near-ubiquitous practice to use the CI server to run code quality checks, tests, and even deployments.
-As such, it becomes a concrete implementation of quality control within the team.
+CI software automatically checks that code changes merge cleanly whenever a developer commits a change.
+It's a near-ubiquitous practice to use the CI server to run code quality checks, tests, and even deployments.
+As such, it becomes a concrete implementation of quality control within teams.
+CI allows software teams to turn every code commit into either a concrete failure or a viable release candidate.